Serey Dié: Basel

-On 13 December 2012, Basel announced the signing of Serey Dié on a three-and-a-half year contract.
+On 13 December 2012, Basel announced the signing of Serey Dié on a three-and-a-half-year contract.
 He joined Basel's first team during the winter break of their 2013–14 season under head coach Murat Yakin.
 He made his debut for Basel on 10 February 2013, in a 3–0 home win in St. Jakob-Park against his former club, Sion.
 He scored his first goal for Basel, the first goal of the match, in a 4–0 away win against Luzern in the Swissporarena, on 1 April 2013.
 At the end of the Swiss Super League season 2012–13 Serey Dié won the Championship title with the team.
 In the 2012–13 Swiss Cup Basel reached the final, but were runners up behind Grasshopper Club, being defeated 4–3 on penalties, following a 1–1 draw after extra time.
 In the 2012–13 UEFA Europa League, Basel advanced as far as the semi-finals, there being matched against the reigning UEFA Champions League holders Chelsea.
 Chelseas won both games and 5–2 on aggregate.

 At the end of the 2013–14 Super League season Serey Dié won the league championship with Basel.
 The team also reached the final of the 2013–14 Swiss Cup, but were beaten 2–0 by Zürich after extra time.
 Basel joined the 2013–14 Champions League in the qualifying rounds and they advanced to the group stage.
 Finishing in third place in their group, Basel qualified for Europa League knockout phase and here they advanced as far as the quarter-finals.
 But eventually they were beaten by Valencia 5-3 on aggregate, after extra time.
 In their 2013–14 season, Basel played a total of 68 matches (36 Swiss League fixtures, 6 Swiss Cup, 6 Champions League and 10 Europa League and 10 test matches).
 Serey Dié totaled 38 appearances, 22 League, 3 Cup, 4 Champions League and 5 Europa League as well 4 in the test games.
 He scored 2 goals in these matches.

 The season 2014–15 was a successful one for Basel.
-Hoever, Serey Dié's season was an unlucky and unthankful one under the new trainer Paulo Sousa.
+However, Serey Dié's season was an unlucky and unthankful one under the new trainer Paulo Sousa.
 Despite the fact that Basel won the championship for the sixth time in a row that season and despite that Basel had entered the Champions League in the group stage, reaching the knockout phase on 9 December 2014, as they managed a 1-1 draw at Anfield against Liverpool, Serey Dié totaled just 13 appearances during the first half of the season (7 League, 2 Cup, and just 2 in the Champions League, as well 2 further appearances in test games).
 Because Sousa did not rely on Serey Dié as a regular player, he was forced to leave the club and they club announced that he moved to Stuttgart on 2 February 2015.